The difference between data scientist and software engineer roles is often a topic of curiosity for those exploring careers in tech.

 - Working with product managers, designers, and other developers to understand requirements.

-- Participating in code reviews and team discussions to maintain code quality.
+- Participating in code reviews and team discussions to maintain quality.

 How to become a software engineer?